ericcong/FileDepot/README.md

 ]
 ```

-- `PUT /lockers/:id`: Extend the expiration time or the size of the locker, or change notes.
+- `PUT /lockers/:id`: Extend the expiration time or the size of the locker, or change attributes.
   Payload:
 ```
 extension_in_sec: Integer, optional, default as 300.
-The extension of expiration time in seconds. notes (String, optional.
-The notes of this locker)
+The extension of expiration time in seconds. attributes (String, optional.
+The attributes of this locker)
 packages: (New packages that should be appended.) [
   {
     name (String, optional.
 The name of this package; will use UUID if not specified)